Don’t speculate about the development process.

 Don’t tell me why you decided to review the game, or how you were introduced to the game, or about previous drafts of your review.

 I’m here to know whether the game is good, and why.
 I do not want five minutes of your personal story with the franchise, or to be told how hard it was to make the review.
-Cut all that out, and leave me with the most essential parts of your analysis or review.
+Cut all that out, and leave me with the essential parts of your analysis or review.
 Until you are a world-renown genius, people won’t care about the behind-the-scenes minutia of your review.

 All of that extra stuff is used as a substitute for a proper introduction.
 Instead of unnecessary background information, try opening your review with your thesis.
 In one or two sentences, sum up how good the game is, and why.
 Then you can begin supporting that claim, leading into the body of the video.